elpop/sipban/README.md

 ## Description

-The program use AMI (Asterisk manager Interface)i, with the security profile, obtain events related to SIP authorization on PJSIP and SIP channels.
+The program use AMI (Asterisk manager Interface, with the security profile, obtain events related to SIP authorization on PJSIP and SIP channels.

 In the file **/etc/asterisk/manager.conf** we put this configuration: